cmsS62/Spring-2018/_posts/2018-03-06-your-filename.md

 [TopicGraph](https://labs.jstor.org/topicgraph/monograph/7dcd58e583a6b611764fcdbb55cf5c3c)

 This TopicGraph gets a little messy, I think partly because it's so short and there isn't too much for the AI to crunch - but it again picks up on some mostly obsolete words and tries to make topics out of them.
+For example, it sees the words "Heaven," "think," and "false" as apparent evidence of the topic of Swedenborgianism - a particular flavor of Christianity that was inspired by the writings of Emanuel Swedenborg.
+Some the religious topics are appropriate for this text - Desdemona feels stuck in a kind of limbo or purgatory, between Heaven and Hell, so these topics make sense.
+Interesting, the AI did nothing with "willow," which was featured so heavily in the Voyant graphs.